What is the Pygmalion effect?

 Impact

 A person—whether it's a student or an employee—finds their beliefs about themselves impacted by the treatment they receive as a result of other people's expectations.
-If you treat an employee as someone who exercises poor judgement by, for example, not allowing them to make decisions, they will start to believe that about themselves.
+If you treat an employee as someone who exercises poor judgment by, for example, not allowing them to make decisions, they will start to believe that about themselves.

 Cause